5 Tips For All Students Going To College

 Go out now and then, don’t be a social recluse, but remember why you’re there.
 Your main priority is getting your degree, so make sure it always remains the focus of your attention.

-A good way to know if you’re slipping is to see how much work you have.
-If you suddenly have mountains of work that keep piling up, then you’re clearly not giving it the attention it deserves.
+An excellent way to know if you’re slipping is to see how much work you have.
+If you suddenly have mountains of work that keep piling up, you’re not giving it the attention it deserves.

 If you’re avoiding your work for other reasons, such as mental health issues like stress or depression, it’s crucial to note that you’re not alone.
 You can always reach out to licensed counselors online.
 Click here to learn more about how online therapy can support you in college.